-For the final project for ID385 Training and Communication, my team and I were tasked with completing a Training Proposal for the Auto Safety Case Study.
+I worked together with a team to complete a Training Proposal for an Auto Safety Case Study.
 In this case study Auto Safety provided accident avoidance training involving both teens and their parents and they were seeking to expand nationally to include 160 new locations.

 Unfortunately, student feedback on their current accident avoidance training was not very positive and did not indicate the ability to successfully expand nationally.
 From student feedback, it was determined that after course completion:

 - 6.7% of teens didn’t feel in control of the vehicle with their hands at the 9 and 3 positions

 - 23.5% of teens didn’t feel they had a better awareness of vehicle dynamics

 - Only 34.4% would recommend the course to a friend

 My team and I reviewed the current training program to identify possible issues and determine necessary changes.
 Our recommendations were as follows:

 - Transition from instructor-led weekend trainings to an online or blended learning course where instructors could login to an administrative panel and answer student questions and track their progress

 - Provide an updated online training with some form of gamification and/or Web 2.0 technology to keep the students more engaged and provide for nationwide expansion without straining resources